Clevedon School - Clevedon kids living and learning with PRIDE

 Parent workshops

-A variety of parent workshops will be provided throughout the year, which will provide an opportunity for parents to learn more about the different aspects of the programme.
+At times parent workshops will be provided which will provide an opportunity for parents to learn more about the different aspects of the programme.

 Year level share times